ahorovit/LEAP_Legends/README.md

 Thanks for your interest.
 Please contact me if you have any suggestions or find interesting application for this project.

 --Adin

+1. First ordered list item
+2. Another item
+  * Unordered sub-list.
+1. Actual numbers don't matter, just that it's a number
+  1. Ordered sub-list
+4. And another item.

+   Some text that should be aligned with the above item.

+* Unordered list can use asterisks
+- Or minuses
++ Or pluses